BPO. KPI. SLA. You will see these words alongside the word outsourcing. But what do these stand for and what do they mean?

 SLA’s are essential as it aligns both parties expectations and responsibilities.
 It is especially helpful when a conflict arises as it acts as a compass to both parties

-Looking for a reliable company to outsource your business processes to but don’t want to be tied down to a long-term service contract?
+Looking for a reliable Philippines business process outsourcing company to assist your business processes to but don’t want to be tied down to a long-term service contract?

 At Executive Boutique, we offer flexible packages – may it be ongoing monthly support or on a per-project basis.
 We will even work with you to identify business process outsourcing solutions to help you save on time and cost.
 Contact us today to find out more and request for a free quote!